clubdeck/clubdeck.github.io/index.md

 ## Version 1.0.9

-* Fix bug when editing an event which is attached to a club
+* Fixed bug when editing an event which is attached to a club

 ## Version 1.0.8

-* Fix club description editing bug
+* Fixed club description editing bug

 ## Version 1.0.7

-* Fix styling issue when viewing own profile
+* Fixed styling issue when viewing own profile
-* Add confirm box when trying to close a room
+* Added confirm box when trying to close a room
 * Hide ping button when in a private room and not in moderator status
 * Change users / clubs picker to make selected users / clubs more visible
-* Fix bug when editing an event with a club attached to it
+* Fixed bug when editing an event with a club attached to it
-* Add "Invite on stage" button
+* Added "Invite on stage" button
-* Fix disconnect bug when attending a room for a long time
+* Fixed disconnect bug when attending a room for a long time
 * Club admins can now update their club description
 * Implement smoother scroll